Jy-Hly/CTF-Tools/README.md

 # CTF-Tools
-TOols that I build for doing CTF.
+Tools that I build for doing CTF.
 Not optimised, not efficient, but still a good way to learn !